mel4tonin4/MultiModuleAndroidApp/README.md

 # MultiModuleAndroidApp

-**WARNING: This is a purposefully broken project which triggers a bug in Android Studio.**
+**WARNING: This is a purposefully BROKEN PROJECT which triggers a bug in Android Studio.**

 A multi-module Android application with resources and UI in two secondary modules